 Heaton History Group win campaign to get Veitch a blue plaque!

-Heaton History Group (click on image above for link to their website) have won a campaign to get Newcastle City Council to place a blue plaque at Colin Veitch's former home in Stratford Villas, Heaton.
+In 2013, Heaton History Group won a campaign to get Newcastle City Council to place a blue plaque at Colin Veitch's former home in Stratford Villas, Heaton.
 The plaque was unveiled by the Lord Mayor of Newcastle on 25th September 2013.
 Chris Goulding gave a talk on Colin Veitch, The Man who was Superman, to Heaton History Group at 7pm that evening at the Corner House pub.

 See a two-page feature from The Journal (2nd Sept.
 2013) about Chris Goulding's talk on Colin to Heaton History Group, also a review of the talk from NUFC.com, by clicking on the page images here: